 Inspection Requirement 02.01(e) and 02.02(f).
 Evaluate the effectiveness of the licensee’s management oversight and QA assessments of inter-unit transfer activities.
 Review QA audits and observe supervisory involvement and oversight of activities.

 Inspection Requirement 02.01(f) and 02.02(g).
-Verify, by observation, interview of license personnel, and review of records that the licensee performed dry run and operation inter-unit fuel transfer in accordance with regulatory requirements, commitments, and licensee’s procedures.
+Verify, by observation, interview of license personnel, and review of records that the licensee performed the dry run and operational inter-unit fuel transfer in accordance with regulatory requirements, commitments, and licensee’s procedures.
 Pre-job briefings should be observed.
 These briefings should include discussions of planned activities, hold and inspection points, contingency plans, and radiation safety issues.
 Review contingency plans and verify special equipment and procedures are available to properly mitigate the consequences of off-normal events

 Areas to review include: